 You can find each container’s weight capacity stated on the right door.
 But note that this weight limit is usually much higher than the weight limit allowed on the road.
 That said, if you’re loading a heavy container, make sure to check local regulations.

-When choosing FCL, it’s recommended to use the entire space of the container.
+When choosing FCL shipping, it’s recommended to use the entire space of the container.
 That means from corner to corner and wall to wall.
-If you simply do not have enough cargo to cover, fill the empty spaces with dunnage.
+If you don’t have enough cargo to cover, fill the empty spaces with dunnage.

 As with weight, you also want to spread your goods out evenly.
-That’s to say that you shouldn’t have your cargo stacked up all the way to the top in the back half of the container and have them all spread out on the floor in the front half.
+Do not have your cargo stacked up all the way to the top in the back half of the container and have them all spread out on the floor in the front half.
 When in doubt, think Tetris!

 Nearly all cargo damages in a full container result from insufficient packaging or incorrect stowage.
 Stowage is not just about putting as much cargo in there as possible.
 It’s important to distribute the weight correctly.

 Certain factors to consider include the weight, size, and type of cargo.
 As a guideline, do not place wet goods above dry cargo as you run the risk of ruining your dry cargo.
-Going in line with the theory of gravity, also do not place heavy items on lighter cargo to prevent crushing.
+Also do not place heavy items on lighter cargo to prevent crushing.

 Safely secure your cargo by packing your container as tightly as possible.
 If using dunnage, all blocking, bracing and packing material need to be heat treated in compliance with the destination country’s regulations.
 You can also use straps to tie the cargo down in place.
 Take note to not put direct pressure on the container door.
 If required, use a fence or gate to avoid pressure.